What Is a Diode? Diode Definition, Function, and How It Works

 Another milestone in diode history was the discovery of the light-emitting diode (LED) by Nick Holonyak Jr. in 1962.
 His invention revolutionised lighting technology, offering a more energy-efficient and longer-lasting light source compared to traditional incandescent bulbs.
 The evolution of diodes is a testament to the collaborative efforts of scientists and engineers across generations, each building upon the work of their predecessors to push the boundaries of what's possible.

-A diode is a semiconductor device that primarily functions as a conduit for electrical current, allowing it to flow in just one direction.
+So, what is a diode?
+At its core, a diode is a semiconductor component that primarily functions as a conduit for electrical current, allowing it to flow in just one direction.
 This is achieved through its fundamental structure, which consists of two distinct regions: the p-type and n-type semiconductors.
 The point where these two regions meet is termed the 'p-n junction'.

 The p-n junction is the heart of a diode's operation.
 When these two semiconductor materials are brought together, they form a natural barrier, preventing electrons from the n-type material from combining with holes from the p-type material.
 However, when an external voltage is applied, this barrier can be overcome, allowing current to flow, but only in one specific direction.